 An economic slowdown does present opportunities to buy real estate since this investment speaks to a variety of investor needs, including diversification and income generation.

 Lastly, one cannot underscore the need for accessible cash.
 It lowers the volatility of the investor’s portfolio and most importantly places one in a position to access investment opportunities when the correction slows.

 Therefore, we see that in an economic recession there is an overall decline typically characterised by a drop in the stock market, an increase in unemployment, and a falloff in the housing market.

 The assets mentioned above should be considered when a recession is likely or underway.

 Economies are cyclical and markets will recover.
 The world of investing can be cold and hard but can be demystified.
-Thorough research, support of credible advisors and exercising patience, your chances of long-term success are good.
+Thorough research, the support of credible advisors and exercising patience will improve your chances of long-term success.